AstuteSource/chasten/README.md

 ## 🌄 Results

-If you want to create an interactive data analysis dashboard that uses 📦 [simonw/datasette](https://github.com/simonw/datasette) you can run `chasten datasette-serve <path containing integrated results>/chasten.db --port 8001`.
+If you want to create an interactive analysis dashboard that uses 📦 [simonw/datasette](https://github.com/simonw/datasette) you can run `chasten datasette-serve <path containing integrated results>/chasten.db --port 8001`.
 Now you can use the dashboard in your web browser to analyze the results while